Les Indiens Algonquins (French version)

 ![]() Algonquin deer hunt |

-What was Algonquin food like in the days before supermarkets?The Algonquins were semi-nomadic hunter-gatherers.
-That means they didn't do much farming, and moved around a lot as they collected food for their families.
+What was Algonquin food like in the days before supermarkets?The Algonquins were hunting people.
+They hunted for deer, moose, and small game, and went fishing in the rivers and lakes.
+Some Algonquin communities grew corn and squash in small gardens, but most Algonquins only got foods like those in trade with neighboring tribes.
 Besides fish and meat, the Algonquins gathered berries and wild plants to eat.
-They also traded with neighboring tribes to get corn, and made maple syrup from tree sap.
-What were Algonquin weapons and tools like in the past?Algonquin hunters and warriors used bows and arrows, spears, and knives.
-Hunters also built traps like the ones in this picture to catch deer and other game animals.
-Algonquin fishermen used pronged spears to stab fish from their canoes or through holes in the ice, instead of fishing with hooks. |
+They also made maple syrup from tree sap, and cooked soups, stews and breads.
+Here is a recipe for Algonquin nut soup, and a website with more information about Native American food.
+What were Algonquin weapons and tools like in the past?Algonquin Indians used bows and arrows or spears for hunting.
+Algonquin hunters also built traps like the ones in this picture to catch deer and other game animals.
+Algonquin fishermen used pronged spears to stab fish from their canoes or through holes in the ice, instead of fishing with hooks.
+Algonquin warriors fought each other with war clubs, spears, or tomahawks.
+Here is a picture of an Anishinabe war club, and a website with pictures and more information about Native American weapons in general. |

-What are Algonquin arts and crafts like?![]() Algonquin basket | Algonquin artists are known for their beadwork and basketry.
+What are Algonquin arts and crafts like?![]() Algonquin basket | Algonquin artists are known for their beadwork and basketry arts.
 Like other eastern American Indians, Algonquins also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
-The designs and pictures on wampum belts often told a story or represented a person's family.
+The symbols and designs on wampum belts often told a story or represented a person's family.
 Today, Algonquin people also create contemporary art like oil paintings.
 You can visit this site to see photographs of Algonquin paintings. |

 What other Native Americans did the Algonquin tribe interact with?